janpetzold/angular-markdown-editor/README.md

 I tested this in Chrome and Firefox.
 I kept the implementation very basic, basically all input is converted after every keypress.
 Even with bigger documents this never took more than 30ms on my machine, so I didn't notice it.
 Your mileage may vary.

-Known bugs:

-* Once a vertical scrollbar appears on the output pane, the resize button is not positioned correctly anymore

 Wishlist:

 * It would be great to integrate PDF export.
 I looked at [jsPDF](https://github.com/MrRio/jsPDF), but that doesn't support hyperlinks and images.
 Maybe doxument would be an option.